nlicalzi/launch_school/ls170_networking_foundations/assessment_prep/study_guide.md

 * Understand the characteristics of the physical network, such as latency and bandwidth
   * What is latency?
 What strategies can we employ to minimize its impact?
     * Latency is a measure of delay, measuring how long it takes for data to travel from point to point (in the case of the internet, generally from the client to the server and back again).
+    * Latency is a particular issue with the TCP Transport protocol, since it involves a certain amount of latency in establishing a connection through the TCP Handshake process as well as its requirement for in-order delivery of data (which causes Head-of-Line blocking and queueing delay).
+    * If our goal is to reduce latency at the cost of data fidelity, we can use the UDP protocol instead which focuses on speed through simplicity, without requiring a connection to start sending data or providing guarantees of message delivery and message order.
   * What is bandwidth?
 How can we "boost" our bandwidth without changing the physical network?
     * Bandwidth is a measure of capacity, measuring the amount of data that can be transmitted in a set period of time.
 * Have a basic understanding of how lower level protocols operate